 Recommended Tools

 Food Processor – You’ll need a food processor to make this sunflower seed butter.
-Food processors can easily make any nut butter, but a blender will have trouble.
-Don’t use a blender for a nut butter because you might actually break the machine.
+Food processors can easily make any nut butter, but a blender may have trouble.
+Always be careful when making nut butter in a blender because this can break the machine if it’s not strong enough.
+Although, the high-powered Vitamix can make a nut-butter without a problem.

 If you don’t have a food processor you can also buy some sunflower butter from a health food store and use that instead.
 Although I like making it myself because it’s pretty quick to make and I hate stirring separated sunflower butter that’s been sitting on the shelf too long.